 It conveys the information that

-Attach your data file to an e-mail and send it to:
+4-letter name.
+Attach this file to an e-mail and send

 These format instructions for submitting data may seem excessive but remember that if you adhere to them it will save me time, and I'm processing your data and maintaining the AXA archive without pay.
 Also, when Caltech takes over the AXA they will require that you adhere to a format or your submission will be rejected.
 I think Caltech is inclined to accept the format described here.